Mehr Rural District

 Mehr Rural District (دهستان مهر) is in Bashtin District of Davarzan County, Razavi Khorasan province, Iran.
 Its capital is the village of Mehr.

 History

-After the 2011 National Census, Davarzan District was separated from Sabzevar County in the establishment of Davarzan County, and Mehr Rural District was created in the new Bashtin District.
+In 2012, Davarzan District was separated from Sabzevar County in the establishment of Davarzan County, and Mehr Rural District was created in the new Bashtin District.

 Demographics

 Population

-At the time of the 2016 census, the rural district's population was 5,673 in 1,868 households.
+At the time of the 2016 National Census, the rural district's population was 5,673 in 1,868 households.
 The most populous of its 23 villages was Mehr, with 1,812 people.